 4. Engagements Per Follower

-This is one of the most telling metrics around because instead of telling you a total number of engagements (that can be misleading), it tells you how many times, on average, your followers interact with you.
+This is one of the most informative metrics in your arsenal because instead of telling you a total number of engagements (which can be misleading), it tells you how many times, on average, your followers interact with you.

 Coca Cola might have 4 million engagements in a week, but they also have 100 million followers.
 So comparing your 250 engagements to their totals doesn’t make much sense.

 But if you’re getting 250 engagements on 500 followers?
-That’s a pretty darn engaging post.
+That’s a pretty high engagement rate.
 A high number of engagements per follower is a big sign that your content is on the mark.

 Low engagements?
-Well, that means it’s time to step back and re-strategize.
+It might be time to step back and re-strategize.

-Maybe try a different style of photograph (more candid instead of posed?) or maybe you need to get more authentic and introduce people behind the scenes.
-Try something new, and remeasure your engagements per follower after implementing the change to see how it resonates.
+Maybe try a different style of photography or maybe it’s time to get more authentic and introduce people behind the scenes.
+Try something new, and then examine your engagement rates to see how it resonates.

 The first step to accessing your Instagram Insights is to convert your account to a business profile (if you haven’t already done so).